KamilleModules/Ekom/doc/backoffice/backoffice-brainstorm.md

 The context vars represent the default environment the admin user is interacting with.

+The shop should be chosen first.
+Then the currency is the display currency: the currency in which prices will be displayed in the back office, not the shop.base_currency_id!

 Those are stored in the nullos user's storage (in the php session, nullos key),